Seddryck/NBi/_documentation/etl-parameters-variables.md

 Environment (Since SQL Server 2012)
 ----------------------------------
 If you don't want to define all the parameters and variables of your *etl*, you can specify an environment.
-To achieve this, you’ll need to define the attribute *environement*.
+To achieve this, you’ll need to define the attribute *environment*.

 {% highlight xml %}
 <etl